sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-for-desktop-1607.md

     Right-click the name of the tool and then click **Run as administrator**.

-    Optional: speed up the optimization and image capture processes by setting the power scheme to High performance:
+1. Optional: speed up the optimization and image capture processes by setting the power scheme to High performance:

     -   Click **Start**, type **powercfg.cpl**.
 The **Power Options** control panel appears.

     -   Select the **High Performance** power scheme.
 (If it's not shown, select **Show additional plans**.)

-1. From the "Deployment Tools Environment command prompt" Copy base WinPE to a new folder on the Technician Computer.
+1. From the "Deployment Tools Environment command prompt", copy base WinPE to a new folder on the Technician Computer.

     If you use an **x64** Windows 10 image, copy the x64 WinPE folder structure: